-Using the keyboard and optional mouse
+Using an optional keyboard or mouse

-The keyboard and optional mouse allow you to type, select items, scroll and to perform the same functions as you do using touch gestures.
-The keyboard also allows you to use key combinations to perform specific functions.
+An optional keyboard or mouse allows you to type, select items, scroll, and perform the same functions as you do using touch gestures.
+The keyboard also allows you to use action keys and hot keys to perform specific functions.